Alanaitali/meta-openrexpicam/README.md

 ## meta-openrexpicam for IMX6 Openrex Basic (Solo):

-Creation of an Openrex Basic meta to use the Raspberry PI Camera v2.
+Creation of an Openrex Basic meta to use the Raspberry PI Camera v2

 # How to create an image for Yocto Project 2.0

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+Follow the instruction below to create an Yocto Projet Jethro image

 ## Prerequisites